alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable.

-### Metadata PCASM
+### Descriptive PCASM

-Metadata PCASM is data that reveals information regarding the thematic or partial nature of the content.
+Descriptive PCASM is data that reveals information regarding the nature of the content.

-Metadata PCASM would include, non-exclusively:
+Descriptive PCASM would include, non-exclusively:

-1. The conversation title is "Example Greetings"

-2. The content contains the substring "ello"
+1. The content contains the substring "ello"

-3. The content does not contain the word "Goodbye"
+2. The content does not contain the word "Goodbye"

-4. The content contains a substring from amongst the following set: ...
+3. The content contains a substring from amongst the following set: ...

-5. The content does not contain a substring from amongst the following set: ...
+4. The content does not contain a substring from amongst the following set: ...

-6. The hash of the content exists amongst the following set of hashes: ...
+5. The hash of the content exists amongst the following set of hashes: ...

-7. The hash of the content does not exist amongst the following set of hashes: ...
+6. The hash of the content does not exist amongst the following set of hashes: ...

-8. The content was matched by a machine-learning classifier with the following training set: ...
+7. The content was matched by a machine-learning classifier with the following training set: ...

+### **OPTIONAL** Conversational Metadata

+Whether per-conversation metadata, such as "group titles" or "group participants" constitutes PCASM, is a choice for the E2ESM Solution, but it **MUST** be made apparent to participants.

 ### Non-PCASM